Signed in as:

 filler@godaddy.com

-Two early charter school documents written between 1996 and 1999.
-Our team at the NWREL (now EdNorthwest) developed what may have been the first leadership academy for charter school founders.
+While at the Northeast Regional Educational Laboratory (NWREL), I had the opportunity to be involved in the early Charter School Movement.
+We developed what may have been the first leadership academy for charter school founders.
 This document was later disseminated as a set of "Charter Starter" guides in the early 2000s.
+The Choice Matters document is an early career foray into policy.

 Choice Matters: Policy Alternatives and Implications for Charter Schools